marcuspang/LifeHack-2022-Website/README.md

-# LifeHack 2022 Discord Bot
+# LifeHack 2022 Website

 ## Description
-Created to manage the points for participants when they participate in activities.
+Website created to manage the LifeHack 2022 hackathon, where participants can register and earn / view the points they gathered during the event.

 Activities include:
 - Early sign-up (website)